 The boss has effectively persuaded himself that he is still an independent man and justifies his exploitation of the mother by relying on the fact that he protected her from police once.
 At this early juncture in the film, we have witnessed the boss’s desperate and evil conniving ways.
 Already eleven minutes into the film, it becomes apparent there will probably be no further development of the boss’s static, antagonistic character, but this is not true!
 There is one subtle change that takes place in the film and it can only be noticed at the very beginning and end of The Goddess.
 The subtle detail that is easily overlooked is the wallpapering of the boss’s room and the wallpapering of the room he gambles in.

 When the mother first takes shelter from the police in the boss’s room (00:09:30 in the film), his walls are covered in newspaper.
 In the scene I described where the boss is observed gambling, there is no newspaper on the walls of the room at all.
-The change to note is that at the end of the film, the newspaper in the boss’s room has vanished and the gambling den is plastered in it at 01:03:00.
+The change to note is that at the end of the film, the newspaper in the boss’s room has vanished and the gambling den is plastered in it at (01:03:00).
 This is probably the only character development the boss receives in the entire film.
 It represents the spread of the ideals associated with the pursuit of the modern lifestyle.
 The idea started as individual musings by common people like the boss, but quickly spread like a virus to the public space represented by the gambling den.
 The spread of the modern ideal, which could also be compared to the spread of a sensationalist article in a newspaper, is evidenced by the fact that the boss has thugs at his side throughout the film and spends his time and money with people who assumedly engage in similar activities.
 Near the end of the film, the public space has been overwhelmed by an ideal of modernity that cannot be achieved and can only corrupt.

 The subtle change in newspapering is the reason the boss should not be considered a simple antagonist.
 From the moment he decided to exploit the mother, the stage was set for his own tragedy which parallels the mother’s in the sense that they both pursued ideals in their lives that were almost entirely unobtainable and ultimately paid a large price for their actions.
 In the boss’s case, he could no longer be freed from his spiraling consumerism.
 To borrow the disparaging words of economist Gonda Yasunosuke who spoke of modern girls and modern boys in Japan, the modern lifestyle the boss pursued “connected [him] to the petty bourgeoisie” with deep roots in consumerism and “no direct connection to labor.”
 The world he lived in prescribed an unrealistic, modern lifestyle as a successful owner of a massive business.
 In his pursuit of this end, he grew completely irrational.
 He sold nothing, yet believed he did because he enjoyed a fairly steady income from stealing the mother’s earnings.
 He was not working, yet believed he was because he passively worked as a procurer.
 The boss internalized unrealistic ideals and, like all the other gamblers in the gambling den, publicly pursued activities to achieve that ideal, but ultimately grew visibly corrupt.